979277/2023TCSVT_TEAN/README.md

 If you have any question, please contact us without hesitation.

-If you find CAAO useful in your research, please consider citing.
+If you find TEAN useful in your research, please consider citing.

 @ARTICLE{10102515,
   author={Shu, Rui and Zhao, Cairong and Feng, Shuyang and Zhu, Liang and Miao, Duoqian},